 Til Schuermann is a Partner and the Co-Head of the Americas Finance, Risk and Public Policy practice.

-Til advises private and public sector clients on stress testing, capital planning, enterprise-wide risk management, governance including board effectiveness, crisis management, and climate risk.
-He has led stress testing and capital planning engagements for over 25 large global (US & non-US), regional banks, and large non-bank financials.
-He also participated in the stress testing of the Spanish (2012) and Slovenian (2013) banking systems, and the European Central Bank’s Comprehensive Assessment in 2014.
+Til advises private and public sector clients on stress testing, enterprise-wide risk management, governance including board effectiveness, crisis management and climate risk.
+He has led stress testing and capital planning engagements for about 30 large global (US & non-US) financial institutions, regional banks, and large non-bank financials.
+He also participated in the stress testing of the Spanish (2012) and Slovenian (2013) banking systems, the European Central Bank’s Comprehensive Assessment in 2014, and several confidential programs in Europe and Asia.
 In 2016, Til conducted an assessment of the Bank of England’s stress testing program for the IMF, and recently supported the UN in a global project of estimating the impact of climate risk on banks.

 Til received a PhD in Economics from the University of Pennsylvania.